rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 Hayashizaki Jinsuke Shigenobu was born Asano Tamimaru (浅野民丸) or possibly Tamiharu (民治) on the 12th day of the first month of the 11th year of the Tenmon era (1542).
 When Tamimaru was three years old, his father, Asano Kazuma Shigenari (浅野数馬重成), was murdered by a man named Sakakawa (or Sakakami) Ichiunsai.

 The revelation happened in the fifth month of the 23rd year of the Tenmon era (1554), when Tamimaru was 13 years old.
 Upon turning 14 the following year, he changed his name to Hayashizaki after his birthplace, and took the adult names of Jinsuke and Shigenobu in honour of his father.
 Jinsuke was his father's childhood name, and Shigenari (重成), in which Shigenobu changed the second kanji, the father's adult name.

+## Interpretation of the moral symbolism

+The symbolism of the 3-shaku-3-sun long sword is of cutting through the Three Poisons and transforming them into enlightened wisdom of the Three Buddha Families.
+We are taught, and reminded by wielding the sword, to live a virtuous life on the path towards enlightenment, shunning hatred, avarice, and ignorance.

+The short sword of 9 sun and 5 bu remind us that circumstance is but a product of fate, as decided by karma and the Nine Luminaries: an enemy in this life could be an ally in the next.
+Moreover, as the bell and the five-pronged vajra guide the soul towards rebirth and symbolise the determination to attain the One Mind, we are instructed to strike down the enemy with the compassionate mindset of guiding their lost soul back onto the right path for the next life.

+The central moral teachings that Shigenobu received from the Hayashi Myōjin are known as the *kesa no hitotachi* (袈裟の一太刀), or loosely "the monk's single cut" (*kesa* being a monk's raiment).
+It has been passed down in these words:

+> Even if you are confronted by a great sinner, do not draw your sword, nor let them draw; do not cut, nor let them cut; do not kill, and do not be killed.
+Speak to them, preach gently and earnestly, and lead them to goodness.
+If, by some chance, they refuse to submit and there is absolutely no other recourse, then strike them down with *kesa* and make them attain Buddhahood.

+"Strike them down with *kesa*" (袈裟打ちかけて) could refer to kesagiri, describing the style of cut, or to the intent of the cut being that of a monk disciplining a sinner and leading their soul towards Buddhahood.
+I personally tend more towards the latter interpretation, given the context.
+However, the final, decisive cut in Shin-Musō Hayashizaki-ryū is typically a kesagiri, so it is entirely conceivable that it was originally intended as both.

 ## On the nature of tsukaguchi rokusun